Andesha/StudyTemplate/README.md

     * Version control principles and how to download most open source projects
 5. [MNE Python](https://mne.tools/stable/index.html)
     * Main platform for interacting with data

+### TODO:

+* Test more on Windows and Anaconda
+* Add extended descriptions of notebooks to indicate flow